dystobic/writeups/2021/DeconstruCTF/Reject humanity return to libc/README.md

 was intentionally.
 I explicitely wanted to do some manual work and preparation of the attack in order to consolidate my knowledge.

+After having access to the target system, there's a `disarm_dispencer.sh` script in the current working directory.
+Execute it and it prints out the flag.

 > dsc{r37URN_70_M0nk3}